SMosegaard/cds-vis/assignments/assignment-3/README.md

 implementing a class to handle the default values for the model --> to enhance the structure and flexibility of the code.
 Also it might make it easier to manage configurations across different parts of the repo/application.

+___

+SHAP
+- Uses the original model (model) rather than the fitted model H for SHAP explanations.
+SHAP explanations are based on the model's structure and weights, not on its training history.